 Non-discrimination Statement: Manchester University is committed to non-discrimination in campus life.
-The University does not discriminate on the basis of national origin, ancestry, race, color, age, sex, gender identity
+The University does not discriminate on the basis of national origin, ancestry, race, color, age, sex, gender identity or expression, sexual orientation, familial status, religion, disability or veteran status in admissions or any area of campus life, including its educational programs, scholarships and loan awards, residence life programs, athletic programs, extracurricular programs, promotion and tenure policies and practice, and alumni affairs.

-- or expression, sexual orientation, familial status, religion, disability or veteran status in admissions or any area of campus life, including its educational programs, scholarships and loan awards, residence life programs, athletic programs, extracurricular programs, promotion and tenure policies and practice, and alumni affairs.
-(MU Catalog) - Equal Employment Opportunity / Non-Discrimination Policy: All decisions regarding recruiting, hiring, promotion, assignment, training, termination, and other terms and conditions of employment will be made without unlawful discrimination on the basis of race, color, national origin, ancestry, sex, sexual orientation, gender identity or expression, religion, age, disability, veteran status, physical characteristics, familial status, or any other factor which cannot lawfully be used as a basis for an employment decision.
-(MU Employee Handbook, p.
-11; MU Student Handbook, p.
-6) - Non-Discrimination in Admissions and Campus Life: All decisions regarding admissions, as well as all areas of campus life (including, but not limited to, its educational programs, scholarships and loan awards, residence life programs, athletic programs, extracurricular programs promotion and tenure policies and practice and alumni affairs) will be made without unlawful discrimination on the basis of race, color, national origin, ancestry, sex, sexual orientation, gender identity or expression, religion, age, disability, veteran status, physical characteristics, familial status, or any other factor which cannot lawfully be used.
-(MU Employee Handbook, p.
-11; MU Student Handbook, p.
-6) - Title IX: Title IX prohibits gender-based discrimination in all programs and activities of a University receiving federal funding, such as Manchester.
-Although two of the most common applications of the law are athletics and sexual harassment, Title IX also applies to admissions, financial aid, academic matters, career services, counseling and medical services and all other programs and activities available to students at Manchester University (MU Employee Handbook, p.
-10; MU Student Handbook, p.
-25).
+Equal Employment Opportunity / Non-

+Discrimination Policy: All decisions regarding recruiting, hiring, promotion, assignment, training, termination, and other terms and conditions of employment will be made without unlawful discrimination on the basis of race, color, national origin, ancestry, sex, sexual orientation, gender identity or expression, religion, age, disability, veteran status, physical characteristics, familial status, or any other factor which cannot lawfully be used as a basis for an employment decision.

+Non-Discrimination in Admissions and

+Campus Life: All decisions regarding admissions, as well as all areas of campus life (including, but not limited to, its educational programs, scholarships and loan awards, residence life programs, athletic programs, extracurricular programs promotion and tenure policies and practice and alumni affairs) will be made without unlawful discrimination on the basis of race, color, national origin, ancestry, sex, sexual orientation, gender identity or expression, religion, age, disability, veteran status, physical characteristics, familial status, or any other factor which cannot lawfully be used.

+Title IX: Title IX prohibits gender-based discrimination in all programs and activities of a University receiving federal funding, such as Manchester.
+Although two of the most common applications of the law are athletics and sexual harassment, Title IX also applies to admissions, financial aid, academic matters, career services, counseling and medical services and all other programs and activities available to students at MU.

+You have the right to a Field Instruction experience free from discrimination and sexual harassment.
+If you are affected by either, notify your Faculty Field Instructor, Agency Field Instructor, and Field Instruction Coordinator immediately.
+Individuals who wish to file a report of sexual misconduct are also advised to contact the Title IX Coordinator (260-982-5721) or/and MU Campus Safety (260-982-5999) or/and submit a ReportIt! form at www.manchester.edu.

+On-campus confidential resources:

+- MU Counseling Services (260-982-5888)

+- MU Health Services (260-982-5306)

+- MU Campus Pastor (260-982-5243)

+- Campus Victim Advocate (260-563-4407)

+Off-campus resources:

+- Hands of Hope (Service to NM Campus-24/7 Hotline 260-563-4407) - Fort Wayne Sexual Violence Treatment Center (Service to both FW & NM campuses-24/7 Hotline 260-423-2222) - YWCA of Northeast Indiana (Domestic & Sexual Violence: 260-447-7233)

+To make a police report, contact the North Manchester Police Department (260-982-8555) or Fort Wayne Police Department (260-472-1222).

-Rehabilitation and Americans with
+Rehabilitation & Americans with Disabilities

-Disabilities Acts: It is Manchester University's policy to not discriminate against qualified individuals with disabilities in regard to application procedures, hiring, advancement, discharge, compensation, training, or other terms, conditions, and privileges of employment.
+Acts: It is Manchester University's policy to not discriminate against qualified individuals with disabilities in regard to application procedures, hiring, advancement, discharge, compensation, training, or other terms, conditions, and privileges of employment.
 The University is committed to ensuring equal employment opportunities for qualified individuals with disabilities.
-The University will provide reasonable accommodations to employees and applicants protected by the ADA by making changes in the work environment or by changing certain practices and procedures as long as these changes do not pose an undue hardship on the University or alter the essential functions of the position (MU Employee Handbook, p.
-15).
+The University will provide reasonable accommodations to employees and applicants protected by the ADA by making changes in the work environment or by changing certain practices and procedures as long as these changes do not pose an undue hardship on the University or alter the essential functions of the position.

-The University is committed to carry out the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, which provide for accessibility of University programs to the physically disabled (MU Catalog).
+The University is committed to carry out the provisions of Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act, which provide for accessibility of University programs to the physically disabled.